MaxelerTechnologies/Smith-Waterman/README.md

 ### distclean

-Removes all results of comakempilation from build directories, including all maxfiles
+Removes all results of compilation from build directories, including all maxfiles

-## Information to run
+## How to run

+Before running application we need to download input data.
+In order to do that we need to run:

+    git lfs pull

-In order to run application is simulation mode after compilation run:
+In order to run application in simulation mode after compilation run:

     ./run-sim.sh